An attribute of God is that He is Light

 1 John 1:5-7

-Evil is an act that in some way is void of good.
-It can be murder or a seemingly innocent white lie.
-While it’s hard to compare the 2, both lack a virtue of what we know to be good, regardless of the scale.
+But what about evil?
+Evil can technically be armed robbery or a seemingly innocent white lie.
+While it’s hard to compare the 2, both lack a visible degree virtue in what we know to be good.

-Darkness is a place where the light has not been let in.
-It can be a large, pitch-black room or that small space under your couch cushion.
-Both, to some degree are void of light yet if light were to be introduced, everything would change.
+If light were suddenly given prominence or become un-obstructed, everything would change.
 What was hidden would now be illuminated, visible, and dare I say exposed for the world to see.
 If there were something important tucked away there or something that needed to be thrown away, shedding light in that place is a very good thing.

 Light vs. Darkness | Good vs. Evil